databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. note::
   **Notes**
-    - Input raster tiles in :code:`tiles` must have the same extent, number of bands, pixel data type, pixel size and coordinate reference system.
+    - Input tile tiles in :code:`tiles` must have the same extent, number of bands, pixel data type, pixel size and coordinate reference system.
-    - The output raster will have the same the same extent, number of bands, pixel data type, pixel size and coordinate reference system as the input raster tiles.
+    - The output tile will have the same the same extent, number of bands, pixel data type, pixel size and coordinate reference system as the input tile tiles.

   See also: :ref:`rst_derivedband_agg` function.
 ..